oscr1998/API_design_documentation_exercise/README.md

 # API_design_documentation_exercise

-1. We are implementing NoSQL
-    - We are implementing NoSQL because it stores data in simple straightforward forms.

-# How we would structure our Schema:
+# How we would structure our Schema with NoSQL:

 ```ruby
 db.createCollection("People",{